zorn96/ms_active_directory/README.md

 `sAMAccountName` was a user's windows logon name in older versions of windows, and may be referred to as such in some documentation.

+For computers, the standard convention is for their `sAMAccountName` to end with a `$`, but many tools/docs leave that out.
+So if a `sAMAccountName` is specified that does not end with a `$` and cannot be found, a lookup will also be attempted after adding a `$` to the end.

-When looking up users and groups, you can also query for additional information about them by specifying a list of LDAP attributes.
+When looking up users, computers, and groups, you can also query for additional information about them by specifying a list of LDAP attributes.
 ```
 from ms_active_directory import ADDomain